trilitech/umami-v2/doc/Batch-File-Format-Specifications.md

 tz1Z3JYEXYs88wAdaB6WW8H9tSRVxwuzEQz2,1.23456
 tz1cbGwhSRwNt9XVdSnrqb4kzRyRJNAJrQni,1000,KT1RJ6PbjHpwc3M5rw5s2Nbmefwbuwbdxton,2
 tz1cbGwhSRwNt9XVdSnrqb4kzRyRJNAJrQni,2000,KT1RJ6PbjHpwc3M5rw5s2Nbmefwbuwbdxton
-KT1RJ6PbjHpwc3M5rw5s2Nbmefwbuwbdxton,test,(Pair 2 3),0
 ```

 > Commentary:
 >
 > 1. a simple tez transaction, destined for the address in the first field, in the amount of the second field
-> 2. a simple token transaction, defined by the contract in the third field and the tokenid of the fourth field
+> 2. a simple fa2 token transaction, defined by the contract in the third field and the tokenid of the fourth field
-> 3. a simple token transaction with the default tokenid of 0, or ignored in the case of a single-asset contract
+> 3. a simple fa1.2 token transaction, defined by the contract in the third field
-> 4. a contract call on the entrypoint `test` with the Michelson payload `(Pair 2 3)`, and 2 tez transfered

 ## Abstract